 Hong Kong plans new digital platform to cut specialist clinic wait times by 25%

-Published: 7:16pm, 23 Aug 2025Updated: 7:44pm, 23 Aug 2025
+Published: 7:16pm, 23 Aug 2025Updated: 10:00pm, 23 Aug 2025

-Patients with non-urgent conditions could see their waiting times at Hong Kong’s public specialist outpatient clinics reduced by a quarter under a new electronic platform being developed to improve efficiency, the Hospital Authority’s chief has revealed.
+Patients with non-urgent conditions could have their waiting times at Hong Kong’s public specialist outpatient clinics reduced by a quarter under a new electronic platform being developed to improve efficiency, the Hospital Authority’s chief has revealed.

 Advertisement

-“We’re reviewing whether the process could be improved … by using a centralised electronic platform to ensure patients are given earlier slots to reduce their wait time.
+“We’re reviewing whether the process can be improved … by using a centralised electronic platform to ensure patients are given earlier slots to reduce their wait time.
 Our initial estimate is that this could shorten the wait time by a quarter,” Lee said.

 Advertisement

-According to Lee, the authority was also exploring whether certain treatments could be provided to patients while they waited, such as physiotherapists prescribing exercises to ease pain.
+Lee said the authority was also exploring whether certain treatments could be provided to patients while they waited, such as physiotherapists prescribing exercises to ease pain.

 Read More